quotentiroler/figma-hypher/README.md

 ## Current issue:

-Wrong ressults (incorrect hyphenation, "-" in the wrong places)
+Wrong results (incorrect hyphenation, "-" in the wrong places)

 **Reason**: Well..
 That's the question!
 My guess is that figma has some additional margin in a text box?